esp8266/Arduino/tests/host/README.txt

 	-h
 	-i eth0		bind servers to this interface (WIP)
 	-l		bind Multicast to the above interface (WIP)
+	-f              no throttle (possibly 100%CPU)

 TODO
 ----
 A lot.
 Make fun, propose PRs.

+- spiffs in a file (done, need to initialize and check)
+- EEPROM in a file (partly done)
+- SDCARD on Host filesystem ?
+- nice curses interface to display/change gpios ?
+- display device emulation (like ssd1306)
+- optionaly use arduino-builder ?
+- store sketch objects and binaries outside from the source directories
+- compile and use lwIP on host
+#1715